Ship breaking: Environmental risks

 The European Union Ship Recycling Regulation, fully applicable since 2018 and under regular review, requires EU-flagged vessels to be dismantled in facilities listed on the European List of approved yards.
 Under these rules, if a vessel has a European flag, it must be disposed of in a shipyard on an EU "green list".
 The facilities would have to show that they are compliant, and it would be regulated internationally in order to bypass corrupt local authorities.
-However, there is evidence of ship owners changing the flag to evade the regulations.
+However, there is evidence of shipowners changing their vessel's flag to evade the regulations.
 China's scrap industry has vehemently protested against the proposed European regulations.
 Although Chinese recycling businesses are less damaging than their South Asian counterparts, European and American ship-breakers comply with far more stringent legislation.

 That being said, ship recycling yard owners have made investments into upgrading their recycling facilities and safety infrastructure in the recent past, including 100% impervious floors with drainage systems, setting up of hazardous waste processing facilities like the Common Hazardous Wastes Treatment, Storage and Disposal Facility (CHW-TSDF) in Alang, and adherence to various internationally recognised conventions.
 The ship recycling industry also produces about 4.5 million tons of re-rollable steel per year.
-That comes up to nearly 2% of total steel produced in India, coming from a process that does not exploit natural resources and thereby saves non-renewable natural resources and energy.
+That comes up to nearly 2% of total steel produced in India, coming from a process that does not exploit natural resources and thereby saves nonrenewable natural resources and energy.
 Recycling of one ton of scrap saves 1.1 tons of iron ore, 0.6–0.7 tons of coking coal and around 0.2–0.3 tons of fluxes.
 Specific energy consumption for production of steel through BF-BOF (primary) and EAF& IF (secondary routes) is 14 MJ/kg and 11.7 MJ/kg, respectively.
 Thus, it leads to savings in energy by 16–17%.
 It also reduces the water consumption and GHG emission by 40% and 58%, respectively.